JuanPabloDiaz/freeForGeeks/README.md

 - [Developer Roadmap](https://roadmap.sh/), guides and other educational content **to help developers grow** in their careers. ⭐ [269k stars](https://github.com/kamranahmedse/developer-roadmap)
 - [FreeCodeCamp](https://www.freecodecamp.org/) is a **free online learning platform** that teaches you to code. ⭐ [385k stars](https://github.com/freeCodeCamp/freeCodeCamp)
 - [Code Crafters](https://codecrafters.io/) → helps you master programming by recreating your favorite technologies from scratch. ⭐ [250k stars](https://github.com/codecrafters-io/build-your-own-x)
+- [The Algorithms](https://the-algorithms.com/) is an Open Source resource for learning Data Structures & Algorithms and their implementation in any Programming Language.
+A group of programmers helping each other build new things, whether it be writing complex encryption programs, or simple ciphers.
+Our goal is to work together to document and model beautiful, helpful and interesting algorithms using code. ⭐ [200k stars](https://github.com/TheAlgorithms)
 - [Open Source Society University - CS](https://github.com/ossu) is a community-driven university offering free, self-taught education in `computer science`, bioinformatics, and data science. | Here is the path to a free self-taught education in Computer Science! ⭐ [161k stars](https://github.com/ossu/computer-science)
 - [Full-Stack Open](https://fullstackopen.com/en/) is a **free online course** that teaches you the **basics of web development**. ⭐ [GitHub](https://github.com/fullstack-hy2020/fullstack-hy2020.github.io)
 - [The Odin Project](https://www.theodinproject.com/) is a **free online learning platform** that teaches you to code. ⭐ [GitHub](https://github.com/TheOdinProject)